ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 A **signal**, represented by the [RACSignal][] class, is a _push-driven_ [stream](#streams).

-Signals generally represent asynchronous computations or data requests.
+Signals generally represent data that will be delivered in the future.
 As work is performed or data is received, values are _sent_ on the signal, which pushes them out to any subscribers.
 Users must [subscribe](#subscription) to a signal in order to access its values.